mikelee1313/Remove-EEEU/README.md

 **Add-EEEU.ps1** = Script to add EEEU to files for testing

+**Find_EEEU_Root_Library.ps1** - This script will scan all OneDrive sites for "Everyone Except External Users" (EEEU) permissions at root and document library level.
+This script help you prepare for "**MC1013464** -(Updated) We will remove the EEEU sharing permission from root web and default document library in OneDrive’s"

 **Remove-EEEU.ps1** = Script to remove EEEU from a single file

 **Remove_EEEU_From_Files.ps1** =  Removes ("EEEU") from all files including subfolders in a SharePoint Online document library.